giellalt/lang-tkl/src-fst-morphology-affixes-verbs.lexc.md

 * LEXICON vtags  = adds POS and Sg, Pl tags as governed by the U flags

+* LEXICON redup_suff  = adds POS and Sg, Pl tags as governed by the U flags

 * * *

 <small>This (part of) documentation was generated from [src/fst/morphology/affixes/verbs.lexc](https://github.com/giellalt/lang-tkl/blob/main/src/fst/morphology/affixes/verbs.lexc)</small>